-Protection: Azure Active Directory Smart lockout uses cloud intelligence to lock out malicious actors trying to guess end-users passwords.
+Protection: Microsoft Entra Smart lockout uses cloud intelligence to lock out malicious actors trying to guess end-users passwords.
 The intelligence platform recognizes sign-ins from valid users and treats those differently from those that attackers and other unknown sources.
 The smart lockout can lock out the attackers yet still allow users to continue to access their accounts.
-Smart lockout is on by default within all Azure Active Directory instances; however, organizations can customize them as needed.
+Smart lockout is on by default within all Microsoft Entra instances; however, organizations can customize them as needed.
 The default setting is ten failed sign-ins, with the recommendation to set lower as required and in conjunction with the organization.

 How: Learn how to implement account lockout threshold

 Risk: When end-users connect mobile devices to Microsoft 365 if they are Bring-Your-Own-Devices (BYOD), they could sync OneDrive and SharePoint content locally off the corporate network and devices.

 Protection: Microsoft 365 provides rules that ensure an organization's data remains safe or contained in a managed app.
 These policies can include rules that block the user's attempt to access or move corporate data or are a set of prohibited or monitored actions users can perform when in the app.
 Mobile application management policies are independent of a Mobile Device Management (MDM) solution and do not require enrollment of devices.

 The core benefits of Mobile application management (MAM) policies are: